fernando-ylh/velocity_monitoring/README.md

 dtype = [('starttime', '<M8[ns]'), ('station', '<U10'), ('latitude', '<f4'), ('longitude', '<f4'), ('e_max', '<f4')]
 ```
 #### 3. The spatio_temp_vel_grid.nc
 This file is a NetCDF4 binarry data format that contains grid of spatio-temporal velocity changes from file no 2.
-There are three coordinates (such as starttime, longitude, and latitude) and one variable (velocity changes).
+There are three coordinates (such as date, longitude, and latitude) and one variable (velocity changes or e_max).
 We use xarray module to manage the NetCDF4 file.
 The following is example structure of this file:
 ```
 Dimensions:    (date: 354, latitude: 79, longitude: 66)
 Coordinates: